 - Con - To a beginner, trading can be confusing.
 It can be easy to misinterpret the aim of a successful trade and lose money.

 - Con - Trading is time consuming, so it isn't for everyone.
 It takes being able to set aside hours of time to watch and observe betting odds and live events.

 The first important thing to know about the act of trading your bets is placing that initial bet.
 You either back or you lay.
 Back means betting in favour of something, whilst lay means betting against it happening.
-It’s different from the traditional two/three way market of betting with bookmakers but acts in the same way.
-You can read about backing and laying at Betfair in this article here.
-It may be a good idea to cover that subject before reading on about trading.
+It's different from the traditional two/three way market of betting with bookmakers but acts in the same way.
+You should read more about backing and laying at Betfair before reading on about trading.